 Assuming you’re a value-oriented consumer, you’ll want to know if this is really the best action camera under $100.
 There are actually lots of GoPro knockoffs available today, and most of them basically look them same but there are some subtle differences.

 Another option is basically the same as the Akaso action camera but doesn’t include a battery charger – you have to charge in the camera – and only takes 16MP still images.
+This might be a great action camera for kids thanks to the ultra-low price, simple features and fun color choices.

 The older Akaso action camera, the Akaso EK7000, has a fixed 170 degree “fisheye” lens and only captures 12MP still images.

 Akaso now has a newer (more expensive) model that offers true 4K video, a touchscreen and built-in waterproofing.
 Check the latest price here.
+Apart from the higher price point, it looks like a great choice!

 How does the Akaso Brave 4 budget action camera compare to the competition?
 We think it stacks up favorably on features and performs reasonably well for the price.
 If you’re just interested in cameras similar to the GoPro for occasional use (especially underwater) we think the Akaso action camera is a solid bet.